 One official carpooling site has recently been suspended following abuse, but there are still some around, such as Darb in Abu Dhabi.
 The official line is that it is illegal to organize it through the sites.
 That said, it is common enough for people living in the same compound or apartment block to share rides for school drop-off or pick-up.
 Equally, people share rides to work if convenient.
 Just organize it privately.

 Driving being a major pastime in the UAE, there are car repair services everywhere, especially around the Al Quoz area.
 If you have bought your car locally, you will have an address for a reputable service specific to your car.
 If you want to go cheaper, you can find many small repair places in industrial areas.
 But beware of fake tires and spare parts, as this is a thriving trade.

 Tips on driving in the UAE

-- Remember the zero tolerance on drink driving at all times
+- Remember the zero tolerance on drunk driving at all times

 - Refrain from swearing and hand signals at all times

-- Drive confidently, and don’t be surprised if you find a camel in the road, a lawn-mover driving toward you on the wrong side, or people reversing in a round-about.
+- Drive confidently, and don’t be surprised if you find a camel on the road, a lawn-mover driving toward you on the wrong side, or people reversing in a roundabout.
 It is all part of the challenge.

 - Be aware that during Ramadan, at Iftar time, people drive extremely fast to get home and eat, so best avoid driving for a little while.

-- Rubbernecking is a problem on the roads, and while it is illegal, it still causes huge delays around accidents.
+- Rubbernecking is a problem on the roads.
+While it is illegal, it still causes huge delays around accidents.
 Don’t do it.